 }

 Here is the pattern we often use in benchmarking.
-It’s definitely not the cleanest approach for something as small as addition, but good enough to make a point.
+There are better approaches for something as small as an addition, but it is good enough to make a point.
 Initialize randomly before evaluation, then mutate.
 Your mutations can be regular and predictable.
 They just shouldn’t be expensive.
 We also apply the DoNotOptimize function to force the compilation of that useless line.

 This run took 0.7ns per iteration or around 2 cycles.
 The first cycle was spent incrementing a and b on different ALUs of the same core, while the second was performed the final accumulation.